caitriona-devery/caitriona-devery.github.io/about.markdown

 She has curated art and heritage projects including [Carbon Flux](https://rachaelchampion.com/carbon-flux) sculpture installation in Turraun Wetland with artist Rachael Champion, and the oral history project [Memories of Turraun](https://www.facebook.com/turraun/).
 Both explore the cultural, social and environmental history of Irish bogs.
 In 2019 she wrote a local history book on Brickmaking in County Offaly with Pollagh Heritage Group.

-Caitriona works as a research manager at UCD’s [Earth Institute](https://www.ucd.ie/earth/).
+Caitriona works as a research manager at University College Dublin’s [Earth Institute](https://www.ucd.ie/earth/).